Research Studentship in Control Engineering and Energy Systems

 Candidates must submit a graduate application form and are expected to meet the graduate admissions criteria.
 Details are available on the course page of the University website.

-Please quote 24ENGCO_JU in all correspondence and in your graduate application.
+Please quote 26ENGCO_JU in all correspondence and in your graduate application.

-Application deadline: noon on 1 December 2023 (In line with the December admissions deadline, set by the University)
+Application deadline: noon on 3 March 2026 (In line with the University admissions deadline set by the University)